I absolutely love foraging and I’m writing this post hoping to inspire others to forage too.

 I take a couple of books with me to help me to identify the herbs.
 “Hedgerow Medicine” and “Wayside Medicine” books by Julie Bruton-Seal and Matthew Seal are very useful to me.

 These books include photographs of the herbs.
 From these pictures of the herbs flowers, leaves or fruits I can easily identify them.
-I enjoy reading about the herbs history, uses, and suggested preparations.
+I enjoy reading about the herbs history, uses and suggestions for preparations too.

 I also print and take the Woodland Trust’s monthly foraging tips with me.
 They do a list of herbs to forage each month.
-This is their February link;
+Take a look at this link for more details;

 Mobile Phone and PlantNet

-I have recently converted to using a mobile app to help me to identify herbs while out and about.
+I also use a mobile app to help me to identify herbs while out and about.
 There are many apps out there but I chose PlantNet;

 I add the app to my mobile phone and take it foraging with me.
 All I do is take a photograph of a herb that I wish to identify and then press ok.
 I then need to choose and click one of the following options to identify the herb from its leaf, flower, fruit, or bark etc.